 - 2 cups fruit, fresh or frozen, such as sweet cherries, sour cherries, blueberries, rhubarb, mangoes and raisins

-Bake 30 – 40 minutes or until knife inserted in center comes out clean.
+Bake 30 – 40 minutes or until a toothpick inserted in the center comes out clean.
 Cool and serve.
 Best on the first day but holds its shape and taste for two or three days.
 You'll want to refrigerate any leftovers.

 More Fruit Pies and Tarts for Summer